|

 - Working strictly to the contract of employment

-Overtime and call-out bans are now classified as action
+Overtime and call-out bans are now classified as

-in the action strategy.
-This form of action should be considered
+be considered in the action strategy.
+This form of action should

-decide to consider this form of action.
+funds if they decide to consider this form of action.

 There should also be an emphasis on claiming rights.

-Branches are advised to look at any local agreements to ensure they
+Branches are advised to look at any local agreements to ensure

-and operating procedures.
+agreements and operating procedures.

 A strength of the current industrial action is that